mattermost/docs/source/install/cloud-changelog.md

  - Added support for permalink previews for posts in Mattermost.

 #### Tutorial Updates
- - Added a tip for downloading desktop apps to the **Getting Started** page.
+ - Added a tip to the **Getting Started** page for downloading Desktop Apps.
  - Added a tip for the product switcher.
 The tip is skipped if not applicable.
  - Updated tutorial icons and changed text content in tutorial tips.
  - Added a tutorial tip for new settings and status buttons.

 #### Branding Changes
  - Added a new default brand theme "Denim".
- - The existing Mattermost, Organization, Mattermost Dark and Windows Dark theme names and colours have been updated to the new Sapphire, Quartz, Indigo & Onyx theme names and colours, respectively.
+ - The existing theme names and colors, including Mattermost, Organization, Mattermost Dark, and Windows Dark have been updated to the new Sapphire, Quartz, Indigo, & Onyx theme names and colours, respectively.
 Anyone using the existing themes will see slightly modified theme colors after their server or workspace is upgraded.
-The theme variables for the existing Mattermost, Organization, Mattermost Dark and Windows Dark themes will still be accessible in our docs, so a custom theme can be created with these theme variables if desired.
+The theme variables for the existing Mattermost, Organization, Mattermost Dark, and Windows Dark themes will still be accessible in our documentation, so a custom theme can be created with these theme variables if desired.
 Custom themes are unaffected by this change.
  - Updated email templates to the new branding.

 #### Packaging
  - Updated in-product strings referencing E10 & E20 to new packaging.
- - SAML has been moved from the highest level tier (Enterprise E20) to mid-level (Professional) while Certificate-based authentication feature had no change.
+ - SAML has been moved from the highest level tier (Enterprise E20) to mid-level (Professional).
+Certificate-based authentication feature has not changed.

 ### Improvements